AyantikBhaumik/Fifa-career-mode-guide/README.md

 Python
 Streamlit

-Feedback and Contributions:
-Feedback, bug reports, and contributions are welcome.
-Feel free to submit issues or pull requests.

 Disclaimer:
 This application is not affiliated with or endorsed by EA Sports, the developer of FIFA.
 It is a fan-made tool aimed at enhancing the FIFA gaming experience.